Men Don't Listen and Wayne L. Misner 2019©

 As years passed by I would meet and play with many, but never had a best friend.
 I had many people at each stage in life; boys, girls, cousins, aunts, uncles, teachers, and team mates playing sports, fellow scouts, army buddies, and many more.

-I look back and think I didn’t need one best friend.
+I look back and think maybe I didn’t need one best friend.
 All I needed was the memories of those many friends I have touched and those who have touched me over the years.
 It is said that friendship isn't a big thing - its a million little things.
 I still see their faces in my dreams and think, “Until we meet again”.

 Friendships formed and faded as each page of my life was being written.
 School buddies, camping buddies, fishing buddies, gym partners, and a lot of working buddies.
 Losing friends who shared my smiles and my pain has caused holes in my heart.